 Enzootic pneumonia is caused by the bacterium Mycoplasma hyopneumoniae.
 It is widespread in populations of pigs and is endemic in most herds around the world.
-It is transmitted either by contact of sick and healthy pigs, or by air to a distance of 2.5-3 km, if climatic conditions permit.
+It is transmitted either by contact with sick and healthy pigs or by air to a distance of 2.5-3 km if climatic conditions permit.

 The bacterium quickly dies in the external environment, especially when drying.
 In wet conditions, it lasts from two to three days.
 The incubation period ranges from two to eight weeks.
 Under good conditions of maintenance and management, the course of the disease without complications does not pose a threat to the body.

 However, mycoplasmosis can have more serious consequences in the presence of such diseases as actinobacillus pleuropneumonia (APP), pasteurellosis, hemophilia, PRRS or influenza.
 Mycoplasmosis always affects the apical and cardiac lobes, sometimes an additional or middle part of the diaphragmatic lobe, causing an increase in the density of the lung tissue up to the soft tissue, hepatic.

 If more than 15% of the lungs are affected, it is very likely that mycoplasmosis is present in the population.
 In herds safe for M. hyopneumoniae, the number of affected lungs is from 1 to 2% and the volume of compacted tissues is very small.

 If there is no mycoplasmosis, then the effects caused by other pathogenic microorganisms are greatly reduced.
 Therefore it is believed that M. hyopneumoniae opens the gateway of infection for other diseases.